Griddle

 A griddle, in the UK also called a girdle, is a cooking device consisting mainly of a broad, usually flat cooking surface.
-Nowadays it can be either a movable metal pan- or plate-like utensil, a flat heated cooking surface built into a stove or kitchen range, or a compact cooking machine with its own heating system attached to an integrated griddle acting as a cooktop.
+Nowadays it can be either a movable metal pan- or plate-like utensil, a flat heated cooking surface built onto a stove as a kitchen range, or a compact cooking machine with its own heating system attached to an integrated griddle acting as a cooktop.

-A traditional griddle can either be a brick slab or tablet, or a flat or curved metal disc, while in industrialized countries a griddle is most commonly a flat metal plate.
-A griddle can have both residential and commercial applications, and can be heated directly or indirectly.
-The heating can be supplied either by a flame fuelled by wood, coal, or gas; or by electrical elements.
+A traditional griddle can either be a brick slab or tablet, or a flat or curved metal disc, while in industrialized countries, a griddle is most commonly a flat metal plate.
+A griddle can have both residential and commercial applications and can be heated directly or indirectly.
+The heating can be supplied either by a flame fuelled by wood, coal or gas; or by electrical elements.
 Commercial griddles run on electricity, natural gas or propane.

 Griddles can be made of cast iron, but there are also non-stick varieties.
 A residential griddle may be made of cast iron, aluminium, chrome steel, or carbon steel.
 The vast majority of commercial-grade griddles are made from A36 steel, though some are stainless steel or composites of stainless and aluminium.
 The plate surfaces of commercial griddles can be made of cast iron, polished steel, cold-rolled steel or can have a chrome finish.

 Etymology

-The word griddle is attested in 13th-century English and it probably comes from Anglo-French gridil, which had developed over time from the Latin word craticula, 'small griddle' (craticula – graille – gredil – gridil), possibly via the Latin craticulum, 'fine wickerwork'.
+The word griddle is attested in 13th-century English and probably comes from Anglo-French gridil, which had developed over time from the Latin word craticula, 'small griddle' (craticula – graille – gredil – gridil), possibly via the Latin craticulum, 'fine wickerwork'.

 In British English it is also called girdle.

 Traditional and early modern

 Traditional griddles include a stone or brick slab or tablet, and a shallow platter filled with sand.
 The former are usually heated to cooking temperature before the food is placed on them, the latter heated after.
-Later versions were sometimes integrated into the tops of wood-fired cookstoves as a removable iron plate, and later as a separate, typically handle-less plate covering one or more burners on a gas or electric stove.
+Later versions were sometimes integrated into the tops of wood-fired stoves as a removable iron plate, and later as a separate, typically handle-less plate covering one or more burners on a gas or electric stove.